LattePandaTeam/Docs/docs/content/mu_edition/lite_carrier.md

 Compatible with common PCIe slot devices such as NVMe SSDs, network cards, and graphics cards.
 If a device requires more than x4 PCIe lanes, it will automatically downgrade to operate at x4 lanes.

+!!!warning

-**⚠️ Caution**: When installing power-hungry devices such as graphics cards, ensure that the power adapter is sufficiently powerful.
+    When installing power-hungry devices such as graphics cards, ensure that the power adapter is sufficiently powerful.
 For example, a 75W graphics card should be paired with a 12V 120W power supply for system stability.

 ### M.2 M Key